I. General Attorney Directories

 Many specialized print directories are placing their resources online, providing individuals with more flexible search options and up-to-date information.
 However, many associations limit access to members only.
 Below are some of the print and online directories available for specialized fields.

-V. Women and Minority Attorney Listings
+IV.
+Women and Minority Attorney Listings

 Chambers Global: The World's Leading Lawyers.
 Annual.
 (Ref.
 K68.C53 2004-2005 & http://www.chambersandpartners.com/).
 This guide ranks and provides editorial commentary on law firms and individual in countries across the world.
 It is based on interviews with attorneys in more than 160 countries, conducted by a team of researchers over a period of 12 months.
 Search options include individual attorney name, law firm name, and country.

-Euromoney Guides to the World's Leading . . .
+Euromoney Legal Media Group Guides to the World's Leading . . .
 Lawyers.
 (Ref.
 K70 & http://www.expertguides.com).
 These guides focus on a number of legal specialties with a strong emphasis on commercial/business law areas.
 They include listings by country, with some entries listing only name, firm and city, but with most entries providing brief biographical information about individual attorneys.
 The print copies are slightly outdated, but one can update the information online.

 Martindale-Hubbell International Law Directory.
 2 vols.
 Annual.
 (Ref.
 KF190.
 M373 2011).
 Lists attorneys by region, country and city, with separate biographical entries for many firms.
 The related online resource allows the user to narrow law firms by country, city, and specialty, and provides a brief description of each firm.